Five Adorable Zoo Babies

 Magical Liger Cub

 A traveling zoo in Russia faced a dilemma whenever their tiger, Princess, went into heat.
 She was sexually frustrated.
-Since she got along well with her neighbor, a lion named Caesar, the zookeepers decided to leave the animals face to face and see what happened.
-16 weeks later their baby, Tsar, was born.
+Since she got along well with her neighbor, a lion named Caesar, the zookeepers decided to leave the animals face-to-face to see what happened.
+Sixteen weeks later, their baby, Tsar, was born.

 Tsar is a liger, a cross between a male lion and a female tiger.
 These baby animals are usually not that healthy, so the zoo pampers Tsar with milk, treats, and playtime so that he can grow up and live a long life.
 Tsar will grow, and grow, and grow–due to a genetic abnormality from hybridization, ligers never stop growing.